Tour information updated for 2017!

 Katie and Lindsay were incredibly knowledgable and able to answer any questions the visitors had.
 They shared that the Black Oil Sunflowers grown at Donaldson Farms are grown for the NJ Audubon.
 The seeds are harvested to create S.A.V.E. bird seed which is critical for birds in the area.
 In addition, the proceeds help fund amazing conservations work.
 Support Agricultural Viability and the Environment (S.A.V.E.) not only supports local farmers, it also helps conserve wildlife habitat!

 After learning all of this valuable information, the tour stopped at a beautiful section of sunflowers where we were able to explore and take in the wonder of this amazing flower.
 The kids engaged in a Pollinator Safari which Lindsay was VERY helpful with!
-My older son (age 5) loved the science aspect of this activity as he walked around with a magnifying glass carefully looking at each flower to find a pollinator.
+My older son (age 5 at the time) loved the science aspect of this activity as he walked around with a magnifying glass carefully looking at each flower to find a pollinator.
 The rest stop was also perfect for taking breathtaking pictures which I thoroughly enjoyed!
 Donaldson Farms also offered us cold water and fresh, crisp apples which we happily devoured.

 We were provided with ample time to explore the area before returning to the wagon and heading back to the main Farm Market.
 As we rode back, Katie shared more valuable information about Donaldson Farms and pointed out various produce and farm equipment.
 We absolutely LOVED this tour and would definitely do it again!